mmiv-center/DICOMAnonymizer/README.md

-# DICOM Anonymizer using gdcm
+# A fast DICOM anonymizer

 This source code demonstrates how to anonymize DICOM files based on the DICOM PS 3.15 AnnexE.
 We provide a Dockerfile that can be used to build the executable and to run anonymizations.
+Entries such as uid entries are replaced with hash values.
+This ensures that partial runs of a studies DICOM files can be merged afterwards.
+This project is written in C++ using the gdcm library and multiple threads to accelerate processing.

-## Build the container
+## Build
+The executable can be compiled or created inside a docker container.
+Here the instructions on how to build and run the docker container.
+Look at the Dockerfile to see how the build is done locally.

 Clone this repository and:
 ```